grupo-avispa/semantic_navigation/semantic_navigation_rviz_plugin/README.md

 =====

 Open Rviz and add the new panel.
 Then, write the room in the textbox and clic on "Send the robot to the room".
+By default it will send one (1) goal with orientation inside the ROI and at 0.1m from the border.

 If you want to know where the robot is, clic on "Where is the robot?".